 - 1. Indicate if the Applicant is starting or planning to start a new child savings account program or has an existing child savings account program.
 Refer to section "Program Description", item B. - 2.
-Enter the date when the program was launched if the applicant has an existing child savings account program. - 3.
-Enter the name of the program that is applying for the CSA Grant in "Applicant's Name". - 4.
-Enter the "Employer Identification Number (EIN)", also known as the "Federal Employer Identification Number" or "Federal Tax Identification Number.
+Provide the date when the program was launched if the applicant has an existing child savings account program. - 3.
+Provide the name of the organization or institution that is applying for the CSA Grant in "Applicant's Name". - 4.
+Provide the "Employer Identification Number (EIN)", also known as the "Federal Employer Identification Number" or "Federal Tax Identification Number.
 This is a unique nine-digit number assigned by the Internal Revenue Service (IRS) to business entities operating in the United States for the purposes of identification. - 5.
-Enter the organization's name that is associated with the EIN. - 6.
-Enter the address of the organization that operates the program. - 7.
-Enter the name, title, and contact information of the Executive Director or CEO, Program Director, and primary contact for CSAC, if not the Program Director; this could be the Program Coordinator.
+Provide the name, title, and contact information of the primary contact for CSAC, if other than the CSA Program Director.